avaapm/SIU2022-Gender-Hate-Speech/README.md

 # SIU2022-Gender-Hate-Speech

-This repository contains the utilized dataset in the paper "Gender Identity-based Hate Speech Detection (Cinsiyet Kimliği Tabanlı Nefret Söylemi Tespiti)".
-The 30th IEEE Conference on Signal Processing and Communications Applications Conference (SİU)
+This repository contains the utilized dataset in the paper "Gender Identity-based Hate Speech Detection (Cinsiyet Kimliği Tabanlı Nefret Söylemi Tespiti)" in The 30th IEEE Conference on Signal Processing and Communications Applications Conference (SİU)

 ## Dataset